mohamedibrahim54/Simple-UART-Calculator-AVR-assembly/README.md

 The program has around 280 Instructions.

-note: the project was create in 2018 and it's archieved NOW.
+note: the project had been created in 2018 and it's archieved NOW.